OpexNetHam/Obrio-test-task/README.md

 - **Integrate a Linter:**
   Add a linter to maintain code quality and enforce coding standards across the project.

-## Brief thoughts about Retry Mechanism Implementation

-I'm considering using RabbitMQ to schedule a task for retrying file uploads.
-The basic idea is to create a task whose payload includes the following:

-- **originalFileUrl:** The URL of the file to be uploaded.
-- **retryCount:** An integer indicating how many retries remain (with a default value for the first retry task).
-- **Optional parameters:**
-  - **uploadSessionUrl:** If available, used to resume an interrupted upload session.
-  - **resumableStream:** Indicates whether the original URL's host supports the range header, which would allow us to start the stream from a specific offset.
-  - **totalBytes:** Contains the number of bytes that have already been successfully uploaded.
-This value is used to determine the correct starting point for a resumed upload.

-### How It Works

-1. **Payload Evaluation:**
-   The consumer of the RabbitMQ task checks for the presence of `resumableStream` and `totalBytes` parameters:
-   - If both parameters are present, it will determine whether to resume the upload from `totalBytes + 1` (if the host supports range requests) or start over if the range header is not supported.
-   - If the parameters are not provided, it will start the upload from the beginning.

-2. **Handling Retries:**
-   - In case an upload fails again, the service will emit another RabbitMQ task with the same payload, but with a decremented `retryCount`.
-   - The consumer checks if the `retryCount` is still positive:
-     - If yes, the retry task is executed.
-     - If not, the consumer will update the file record in the database to a `FAILED` status and will not emit further retry tasks.

 ### Instalation